 Companies such as Johnson & Johnson and Colgate-Palmolive, along with their talc suppliers Imerys and Whittaker, Clark & Daniels, have been involved in talcum powder lawsuits since 2015.

 Johnson & Johnson

 In 2018, the first talcum powder lawsuit Johnson & Johnson lost was heard by a New Jersey jury.
-The court ordered J&J to pay $117 to Stephen Lanzo III, who claimed he developed mesothelioma as a result of using the company’s baby powder and Shower to Shower products.
+The court ordered J&J to pay $117 million to Stephen Lanzo III, who claimed he developed mesothelioma as a result of using the company’s baby powder and Shower to Shower products.

 Since then, Johnson & Johnson has lost several other mesothelioma lawsuits that resulted in multimillion-dollar verdicts.
 The company is also involved in ovarian cancer talc lawsuits.
 To date, J&J has been ordered to pay more than $5 billion to plaintiffs who claimed they developed cancer using its talcum powder products.

 In 2015, a Los Angeles jury ordered Colgate-Palmolive and four other companies to pay $13 million to Judith Winkel, who claimed she developed mesothelioma after using Cashmere Bouquet talcum powder throughout the 1960s and ’70s.

 The company settled a mesothelioma talc lawsuit in 2017 with Carol Schoeniger, who said she developed mesothelioma from using Cashmere Bouquet for more than 20 years.

 Whittaker, Clark & Daniels

 In 2016, a California jury ordered Whittaker, Clark & Daniels to pay $18 million to Philip Depoian.
 He believed he developed mesothelioma after exposure to asbestos-contaminated talcum powder used in his father’s barbershop.